rajivmanivannan/azure-function-keyvault-middleware/README.md

 # Azure Function Key Vault Middleware
-Azure Function to retrieve the secrets from Azure KeynVault
+Azure Function to retrieve the secrets from Azure KeyVault

 ### NuGet Packages Used
 Microsoft.NET.SdkFunctions(3.0.3)